anteq/eestec-web-workshops/md/8-security.md

 - Whitelist the choices
 - store data internally and not rely on it being passed from the client via CGI parameters
 - and use frameworks :)
+Note:
+Another common vulnerability example is a password reset function that relies on user input to determine whose password we're resetting.
+After clicking the valid URL, an attacker can just modify the username field in the URL to say something like "admin."

 ## 5. Security Misconfiguration
 - Running the application with debug enabled in production.